Back to ArticlesBy Adrien Laurent

 • Compliance: Base Salesforce meets general security standards and can log field history, but for full 21 CFR Part 11 compliance companies often must configure additional controls (audit trails, validation documentation) or use partner solutions.
 Salesforce can be made HIPAA-compliant – the company will sign a BAA for enterprise customers, and many healthcare providers use Salesforce for patient data with proper configurations.
 There are also specialized packages (e.g., Veeva Vault QualityDocs or ComplianceQuest on Salesforce platform) to handle GxP document management with compliance.
 In practice, large pharma have successfully validated Salesforce-based systems for regulated processes – Johnson & Johnson uses SAP on the front-end, but AstraZeneca leveraged Salesforce for certain oncology engagement tracking with added monitoring tools.
 Salesforce's own industry offerings (Health Cloud) target patient data and have features for consent management and data privacy, which help with compliance.

-• Pricing: Salesforce is a premium product.
-For a rough sense, Salesforce Sales/Service Cloud Enterprise edition is typically in the range of $150 per user/month, and Health Cloud (which includes additional healthcare features) was cited around $325 per user/month (Pharma CRM Software: Complete Guide and Top 3 CRMs - Creatio).
+• Pricing:Salesforce is a premium product.
+Health Cloud pricing tiers are: Enterprise at $325 per user/month, Unlimited at $500 per user/month, and Einstein 1 for Service at $700 per user/month (all billed annually).
+Enterprises that negotiate strategically can reduce per-user costs by 10–30% based on contract size and seat volume.
 There are also cheaper editions (and some startup programs) but costs add up if you include Marketing Cloud, Analytics, etc. Discounts are common for large contracts, but an SMB biotech might still find Salesforce relatively expensive compared to SMB-focused CRMs.

 Microsoft Dynamics 365 – Cloud or On-Premise, Highly Customizable

 Microsoft Dynamics 365 (often just "Dynamics" or D365) is another major CRM platform used in the industry.
-While Microsoft doesn't offer a dedicated biotech CRM product out-of-the-box, it provides industry accelerator templates and has been used as the basis for solutions like Indegene's Omnipresence.
+While Microsoft doesn't offer a dedicated biotech CRM product out-of-the-box, it provides industry accelerator templates and has been used as the basis for solutions like Exeevo's Omnipresence.
 Dynamics 365's CRM capabilities (Sales, Customer Service, Marketing modules) can be configured for biotech/pharma needs, especially for organizations already invested in the Microsoft ecosystem.

 • Integrations & Extensibility: Dynamics 365 is highly extensible, especially if a company uses Power Platform (Power Apps/Automate) for custom apps.
 It integrates naturally with Microsoft's ERP (Dynamics 365 Finance & Operations) and with Office 365.
 You can integrate Dynamics with virtually any LIMS or ERP via its REST API or middleware; plus, many integration partners exist.
 Notably, Indegene Omnipresence chose Dynamics as its base – indicating that with the right extensions, Dynamics can handle omnichannel pharma CRM.
 Microsoft's open approach also allows on-premises integration; for example, a company could connect Dynamics CRM to a local database or legacy system more directly if self-hosted.
 The ecosystem of third-party add-ons is smaller than Salesforce's but still significant, including marketing automation, CPQ (configure-price-quote), and industry add-ons.